drivendataorg/cloudpathlib/README.md

 pip install https://github.com/drivendataorg/cloudpathlib.git#egg=cloudpathlib[all]
 ```

-Note that you will similarly need to specify extras, such as `all` in the example.
+Note that you can similarly need to specify cloud dependencies, such as `all` in the above example command.

 ## Supported methods and properties